 What is Antimalware Service Executable

 Windows 10 and Windows Defender, now integrated within the core of OS, and primed as Windows Defender Antivirus System, has come a long way.
-Like many other programs which need to run continuously in the background, WDAS also runs in the background with the name of Antimalware Service Executable (MsMpEng.exe).
+Like many other programs that need to run continuously in the background, WDAS also runs in the background with the name of Antimalware Service Executable (MsMpEng.exe).

 If for some reason, you have seen it listed in the Task Manager consuming memory, and CPU more than ever, don’t be worried.
 Many a time the antivirus program needs to run the background with scheduled scanning, checking files for malware, runtime software installation, and continuously monitor files for changes.